brohudev/dotfiles/README.md

 ---
 this scratchpad is for me to keep track of the todos in one spot heehee

-- [ ] install session management and bookmark the project folders
 - [ ] fix the broken markdown thingy it looks like the linter for it is broke
 - [ ] make cosmetic changes to make the tabs and neotree bearable. also move neotree to the right side.
 - [ ] fix the horrible mess of the whichkey bindings and mappings and create a coherent binding scheme in keymaps where you set all the keymaps for all the everything instead of doing it in every single plugin manually.